 I recently watched a documentary called, “Earth Overhaul,” that had some pretty wild, global-scale suggestions for re-engineering our planet.
 I was unimpressed by most of these hare-brained ideas that included seeding algae blooms in oceans (it might capture carbon but it would also kill marine life).
 I am opposed to seeding our stratosphere with sulphur too.
 What goes up must come down.
 Mirrors in space?
 You’ve got to be kidding!

-However, one material did look pretty promising to me even though the ideas for its deployment seemed far-fetched.
+However, one material did look pretty promising to me, even though the ideas for its deployment seemed far-fetched.
 Some scientists have developed a flexible, almost sponge-like material that is exceptionally good at capturing carbon.
 In the program, it was presented looking very much like an array of flexible pine needles on a branch.
-The proposal for its deployment however was to create massive installations in far-flung, out-of-way places and have these mega-installations suck carbon for later sequestering well below the Earth’s surface.
+The proposal for its deployment however was to create massive installations in far-flung, out-of-the-way places and have these mega-installations suck carbon for later sequestering well below the Earth’s surface.
 I’m saying to myself, “Okay, nice material, bad deployment plan.”

 Another development, not related to carbon capture but instead related to lowering air-borne carbon production, is flexible polymer solar cells.
 Instead of having great, heavy, better-fix-‘em-in-place-lest-the-wind-take-‘em, solar panels, flexible polymer solar cells would be lightweight.
 Ideally, they would simply flutter in the wind.
 If the wind did take them, they probably wouldn’t damage much of anything.
 They looked leaf-like to me.